 ROYAL BOTANIC GARDENS

-You will enter one of the most beautiful gardens in Asia, which is most beautiful between January and April.
-It is a unique opportunity to wander through 60 hectares of flowers, where 4,000 tropical species of various origins brought back by the English grow.
-You will see orchids, spices, medicinal plants and a wide variety of palm trees.
-During your visit, don't forget the Orchid House, which contains the most diverse and original species of the genre.
-The other "highlight" of the garden is the cannonball tree, planted in 1901 by King George V and Queen Mary.
-Its fruits are supposed to look like cannonballs.
+You enter one of Asia's most beautiful gardens, which shines brightest between January and April.
+It's a unique opportunity to stroll through 60 hectares of flowers, home to 4,000 tropical species of various origins brought back by the English.
+You'll see orchids, spices, medicinal plants and a wide variety of palms.
+Don't forget to visit the Orchid House, home to the most diverse and original species of the genus.
+The other highlight of the garden is the cannonball tree, planted in 1901 by King George V and Queen Mary.
+Its fruits are said to resemble cannonballs.

-The site on which the botanical garden is located, on the banks of the Mahaweli River, is rich in history.
+The site of the botanical garden, on the banks of the Mahaweli River, is rich in history.
 King Wickramabahu III occupied the throne at Peradeniya in 1371.
-His successors Kirti Sri and Rajadhi Rajasinghe kept the court at the same place.
+His successors Kirti Sri and Rajadhi Rajasinghe kept the court in the same location.
 They built a temple which was destroyed by the British when they took over the Kingdom of Kandy.
 In 1821, Alexander Moon transformed the land into a coffee and cinnamon plantation.
-The botanical garden was developed from 1843 with plants brought from Colombo, Kew Gardens, Kalutara Garden and Slave Island.
-The garden grew over the years and was placed under the responsibility of the Ministry of Agriculture when it was established in 1912.
-The garden also served as the headquarters of Lord Mountbatten, Supreme Commander of the Allied Forces in South East Asia during the Second World War.
+The botanical garden was developed from 1843 onwards, with plants brought from Colombo, Kew Gardens, Kalutara Garden and Slave Island.
+The garden grew over the years and was placed under the responsibility of the Ministry of Agriculture when it was created in 1912.
+The garden also served as headquarters for Lord Mountbatten, Supreme Commander of the Allied Forces in South-East Asia during the Second World War.

 Did you know?
 This review was written by our professional authors.